SlothBorg/Dungeon23/Dungeon/Level 01/Room_22.md

 Pride

 The plaque reads:

 ```
 I can be swallowed
 I swallow even great warriors
 Banish me and be free
 ```

-The offerings here are, again trophies, sashes, honors, scraps of paper with names and deeds writen upon them, an epic poem
+The offerings here are, again trophies, sashes, honors, scraps of paper with names and deeds written upon them, an epic poem

 ##### Statue 4:

+Death

 The plaque is blank

-At it's feet are ashes, the statue is free of soot.
+At it's feet are pebbles, small stones and crystals.

+---

+* Each statue will "dispense" a **wardstone**.

 #### Rumor & Local Lore

-*
+* Dwarves aren't creatures of flesh, they are born of the living stone and minerals of the earth.
+* Dwarven wardstones are valuable in and of themselves, but often more valuable as a key.